hackhat/fluxmax-smart-css/Readme.md

  - ui.tasks: "store.task(*)": The `ui.tasks` view listens to all events of the `task` store;
  - ui.user: "store.user(*)": The `ui.user` view listens to all the events of the `user` store;

+## Conclusion

+It's easy to build complex, self documented and maintainable projects by using the fluxmax architecture approach.